arvimal/BootCamp/003-Operating-System-Concepts/02-File-and-Directory-Management.md

 NOTE: Read request latency is always critical, since it has to be fetched from the disk if the page-cache does not carry the data.
 Write requests are not always problematic, since the application can do the writes and it goes the page-cache without hitting the disk, and thus is much faster.

 Thus, schedulers require more complex algorithms to sort read and write I/O rather than simple sorting and merging.
 Multiple I/O schedulers exist due to this reason, catering to a wide variety of use-cases.

 ### 15.3.
 Types of I/O Schedulers

+Since the default behaviour of Merging and Sorting does not cut for proper scheduling, many I/O schedulers have been invented and evolved.

 #### 15.3.1.
 The Linus Elevator (2.4 kernel series)

+The Linus Scheduler used the same Merge/Sort algorithms, but came upon an improvement by introducing another list which was sorted based on the request time.

 #### 15.3.2.
 The Deadline Scheduler